 As approval to make a second distribution has been granted, such claimants will now have another opportunity to submit the necessary paperwork to obtain both their initial unpaid distribution amount, along with the second approved distribution payment.
-The Receiver has already mailed notice to the claimants of the second distribution, is processing the responsive distribution paperwork submitted by the claimants, and has begun mailing distribution checks to those claimants who have submitted the required documentation.
+The Receiver has already mailed notices to the claimants of the second distribution, is processing the responsive distribution paperwork submitted by the claimants, and is mailing distribution checks on an ongoing basis to those claimants who have submitted the required documentation.